Advanced, Predictive Scheduling, or Restrictive Scheduling

 Although the movement started out slow with a San Francisco showdown in 2014, the movement for advanced scheduling has gained traction and is inciting discussions among lawmakers across the country.
 This leave many employers asking the question; “What are advanced scheduling or predictive scheduling laws?”

 Advanced Scheduling laws, also called predictive scheduling or nicknamed restrictive scheduling laws refer to ordinances and laws that mandate conditions and penalties on employers scheduling practices.

 San Francisco was the first city to implement an advanced scheduling law in 2014.
 However, the ordinance didn’t take effect until 2016.
-Seattle and Emeryville both followed suit in 2016 each passing advanced scheduling laws that start July 1, 2017.
+Seattle , Emeryville, and San Jose all followed suit in 2016 each passing advanced scheduling laws that start July 1, 2017.